Ingredients

 7. Place each rosebud on a piece of the prepared baking paper round, or patty-tin paper case.
 Cover loosely with cling film, and let rise for about 10 to 20 minutes, or until they feel just puffy.
 Try not to rest too long for this final rise, or the rosebud shapes might be distorted if they rise too much.
 In the meantime, start boiling water in a steamer.

-8. Steam the rosebud buns for about 15 minutes over moderate heat.
-When done, turn off the heat but do not remove the lid of the steamer, and let the buns sit inside for a further 3 minutes (this is to prevent the buns from shrinking).
-Then remove and serve hot.
+done, turn off the heat but do not remove the lid of the steamer, and let the

 (Adapted from: cornercafe.wordpress)